Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Eliminating the matter

+Following the procedure of \fullcite{zohar_eliminating_2018} we can replace the fermionic matter of any LGT whose gauge group contains $\mathbb{Z}_2$ as a normal subgroup by hard-core bosonic matter.
+After applying a unitary procedure $\mathcal{U}^{\text{(1)}}$ which preserves the physics of the original states $\left|\psi\right\rangle$, as given in \cite{zohar_eliminating_2018}, one ends up with equivalent states,

+of a model in which each fermionic mode $\psi$ is replaced by a spin, or a hard-core boson; thanks to the local constraints (Gauss' law), the gauge field absorbs the statistics, leaving us only with non-fermionic matter fields and modifying slightly the way that the gauge fields appear in the Hamiltonian, to account for the statistics.
+Since this is done via local unitaries which exploit the local constraints, we are left with a local theory nevertheless \cite{zohar_eliminating_2018}.

-While the method is valid for any space dimension we will focus here on $d=1$ for comparison with the previous method (see the supplemental material for $d>1$).
-On the other hand, we will switch from now on to periodic boundary conditions, which are simpler to deal with and, unlike when the gauge field is removed, are valid now.
-For $\mathbb{Z}^2$, when performing the procedure of \cite{zohar_eliminating_2018} and replacing the fermions by hard-core bosons, we get
+While, as shown in \cite{zohar_eliminating_2018}, the method is valid for any space dimension we will focus here on $d=1$ for the clarity of the presentation, and for comparison with the previous method (we treat the $d=2$ case in section \ref{sec:2d_theory}).
+On the other hand, we will switch from now on to periodic boundary conditions, which are simpler to deal with and, unlike when the gauge field is removed, are valid here.
+For $\mathbb{Z}_2$, when performing the procedure of \cite{zohar_eliminating_2018} and replacing the fermions by hard-core bosons, we get

+where $\sigma^{\pm}_n$ are spin raising and lowering operators for the hard-core bosonic mode at the site $n$.